gradedSystem/Real-time-Data-Analytics-Pipeline/README.md

 - **Virtualenv**: A tool to create isolated Python environments.

-- **Confluent Kafka Python Client**: A Python client for Apache Kafka provided by Confluent.
+- **Confluent Apache Kafka Cloud Provider**: A Cloud Provider for Apache Kafka provided by Confluent.

 ## Confluent Setup